jhofseth/QED-Vacuum-Thrust-Control/README.md

 ### Practical Application

-This means that a MADA can take 5 stacks of 6 cheap N52 magnets with spacers removed ($25 total from Amazon; each stack of 6 is ~3T) to **~600+T B_opposing**.
+This means that a MADA can take 5 stacks of 6 cheap N52 magnets with spacers removed ($25 total from Amazon; each stack of 6 is ~3T) to **~30+T B_opposing** at the *distance* that is ~6 times greater.
 Put that inside a magnetic circuit in opposition to other identical adjacent MADA, and the B_opposing would be massive.
 That's before even factoring in additional B_opposing from the partially hybridized MADA pole positions.

 ### Nested MADA Configurations and Hierarchical Amplification